Sanix-Darker/sanixdk.xyz/content/index.md

 # HI, AM SANIX.

-Am a Backend engineer, an electronic Geek and an otaku "guru";
+Am a Backend engineer and an electronic geek.

-I like doing hacky stuffs, writing about tech subjects in general just build everything i have in mind.
+I like everything related to tech in general and also hacking stuffs, writing about my discoveries in general and finally build everything i have in mind.

 ## CODING ACTIVITY

-> from embed.md (need to update the ci on my personnal preview from github to update that file i will just then post the content here)
+From embed.md (need to update the ci on my personnal preview from github to update that file i will just then post the content here)

 ## LATEST BLOG POSTS